 As the residence of the President of the United States, an untold amount of history has transpired in the hallowed halls of 1600 Pennsylvania Avenue.
 Whether you’re lucky enough to get a tour, or are just in the area to enjoy the sights and sounds, this list of the best restaurants near the White House has everything you need to stave off hunger during your visit.
 Enjoy!

-The Top 10 Places to Eat near The White House
+The Top 10 Places to Eat near The White House in DC

 € | Cafe | Open Early

 We wanted to start our list of the best restaurants near the White House with something that’s simple, easy, cheap and delicious.
 Open early and set inside a cozy café atmosphere, Brown Bag serves up a wide selection of delicious sandwiches, salads and pasta dishes in a casual setting.
 It may not be the fanciest place in town, but it certainly hits the spot.

 If you arrive here early for breakfast, then you can’t go wrong with what Brown Bag calls “The Classic.”
 This is an egg, cheddar and smoked bacon sandwich on a croissant, and doesn’t disappoint.
 For something really special, the Zorba Wrap includes egg whites, feta, spinach, onion on a whole wheat wrap.
 This Greek inspired breakfast can be eaten quickly, or savored over a cup of coffee.
 Either way, it’s a great choice.

 Hours: Monday-Friday: 7:30AM–2:30PM

 €€€ | American | Seafood Focus | Historical Treasure

 Though fresh seafood is their specialty, Old Ebbitt Grill on 15th street serves up some of the best American fare in the city.
 And in a place like Washington D.C. that’s really saying something!
 Inside of its elegant, velvet-lined interior, you’ll be greeted by the delicious smells and excellent service that make you want to stay a while.